 Peter R. Smollett, the Bank's Vice President - Commercial Lending, has entered into an employment agreement with the Bank dated April 25, 1996.
 Mr. Smollett's annual salary is currently \$194,214 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
 Furthermore, Mr. Smollett's employment agreement provides that he may not be required to relocate outside the Bank's primary geographic area.
-The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2010.
+The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2011.

 William M. Donovan, Jr., the Bank's Vice President - Administration, has entered into an employment agreement with the Bank, dated April 25, 1996.
-Mr. Donovan's annual salary is currently \$164,506 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
+Mr. Donovan's annual salary is currently \$176,021 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
 Furthermore, Mr. Donovan's employment agreement provides that he may not be required to relocate outside the Bank's primary geographic area.
-The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2010.
+The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2011.

 Shawn T. Sullivan, the Bank's Vice President - Commercial Lending, has entered into an employment agreement with the Bank dated April 29, 1999.
-Mr. Sullivan's annual salary is currently \$183,506 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
+Mr. Sullivan's annual salary is currently \$209,000 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
 Furthermore, Mr. Sullivan's employment agreement provides that he may not be required to relocate outside the Bank's primary geographic area.
-The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2010.
+The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2011.

 Thomas I. Chew, the Bank's Vice President - Branch Operations, has entered into an employment agreement with the Bank dated April 24, 2003.
-Mr. Chew's annual salary is currently \$140,710 and is he eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
+Mr. Chew's annual salary is currently \$150,559 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
 Furthermore, Mr. Chew's employment agreement provides that he may not be required to relocate outside of the Bank's primary geographic area.
-The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2010.
+The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2011.

-Michael J. Sinclair, the Bank's Vice President - Retail Lending, has entered into an employment agreement with the Bank, dated April 24, 1997.
-Mr. Sinclair's annual salary is currently \$144,211 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
-Furthermore, Mr. Sinclair's employment agreement provides that he may not be required to relocate outside of the Bank's primary geographic area.
-The contract is reviewed annually to determine whether it will be extended for one-year periods and currently provides for a term ending in April 2009.
+Michael J. Sinclair, the Bank's Vice President - Retail Lending, has not entered into an employment agreement with the Bank.
+Mr. Sinclair's annual salary is currently \$155,306 and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.